Keeping your plastic sink spotlessly clean is extremely tiring and cumbersome. But it’s not impossible!

 After this is done, you’ll notice that the solution converts into foam.
 You can now leave the mixture in the sink for around 30 minutes to an hour.

 Step 3.
 Draining and Rinsing

 After allowing the mixture to sit for the specified duration, pull out the stopper, and let the sink drain.
 Now, use hot water to wash away any residue.
 Once rinsed, wipe down the surface of the sink using liquid detergent and a sponge, and rinse again.
 This will help you get rid of stains with ease.

 In case your sink is not completely clean, even after applying the vinegar and baking soda mixture, opt for a more powerful cleanser.
 That being said, chemical scrubs containing oxalic acid, calcium carbonate, or bleach can remove stains effectively with a little bit of effort from your end.

 Bar Keepers Friend is a popular choice when it comes to abrasive cleansers.
 It comes with a consistency similar to baking soda.
 Plus, it contains oxalic acid, which helps in breaking the bonds between stains, thereby clearing them from the surface with ease.

 We’ll be taking the example of this cleanser in order to provide step-by-step instructions on how to use it.
 Read on…

 Step 1.
-Read Label Before Applying The Cleanser
+Read the Label Before Applying The Cleanser

 Always make sure that you check the instructions provided on the label before applying the cleaning agent.
 This is a crucial precautionary measure for your safety.